stephenbpeters/SprinklerPi/README.md

 * * camera.jpg --> photo from the USB camera
 * * conditions.html --> page constructed by the rPi with temperature and humidity readings

+Your web hosting solution may require additional configuration to allow php file uploads, follow their documentation if you run into trouble.  use php-upload.html to help debug problems.

+Currently there's no authentication needed to turn on your sprinkler, it's on the list for the future.
+For now, if you feel that may be a problem, simply add a .htaccess file to lock out strangers.

 ## Contact